ganeti/ganeti/doc/design-2.0-locking.rst

 - Try to acquire one of these lock sets and return the first one you were able to get (or after a timeout) (select/poll like)

-Keep in mind, though, that any operation using the first operation, or setting a timeout for the second one, is susceptible to starvation and thus may never be able to get the required locks and succeed.
-Considering this providing/using these operations should not be among our first priorities
+These operations can be used to prioritize operations based on available locks, rather than making them just blindly queue for acquiring them.
+The inherent risk, though, is that any code using the first operation, or setting a timeout for the second one, is susceptible to starvation and thus may never be able to get the required locks and complete certain tasks.
+Considering this providing/using these operations should not be among our first priorities.

 Locking granularity
 ~~~~~~~~~~~~~~~~~~~